flux-eco/flux-eco-node-http-server/README.md

 ## Installation
-flux-eco-http-server Server is available as on github.
+flux-eco-http-server is available as on github.

 ## Usage